capi1O/macos-scripts/README.md

 ## TODO

+### cut/paste

+should not cmd-cut when selecting text and cuting/copying.

 ### mouse-watcher.py
 	- replace NSEventMask constants by type properties https://developer.apple.com/reference/appkit/nseventmask
 	- disable paste on defined areas : in Finder folder view, text fields...
 For example in Finder it should not paste inactive directory if middle-clicking a favourite folder in sidebar

+### duplicate real

+- support directories

+### make symlink

+- support directories